0eufc0smique/0eufc0smique/README.md

 ## Hi !
 I'm a computer science student

-When doing the [Holberton School](https://www.holbertonschool.com/)'s entrance tests we had to build a website (first time) which was a truly exciting experience.
+At the beginning of March i was going through the [Holberton School](https://www.holbertonschool.com/)'s entrance tests, and we had to build a website (first time) ... which was a truly exciting experience.
 It felt like the first "real" touch with programming ... and tons of ideas grew from there.
 You can see it [here](https://jerepe.github.io/my_first_website/).

 ### I’m currently working on ...